mongodb/mongo-ruby-driver/.evergreen/README.md

 The `.env.private` path specifically is listed in .gitignore and .dockerignore files, and is thus ignored by both Git and Docker.

+The private environment variables provided via the `-a` argument are specified in the `docker run` invocation and are not part of the image created by `docker build`.
+Because of this, they override any environment variables provided as positional arguments.

 ### rhel62

 To run rhel62 distro in docker, host system must be configured to [emulate